 At the “Digital Growth Summit” we learned that succeeding with habit formation requires organisational change, a deeper understanding of readers, and continuous experimentation.
 To elaborate on these learnings we have spent the past few months interviewing leaders of newspapers with strong habit formation strategies which we will share in an upcoming research report.
-Subscribe now to receive the report first when it is published next month.
+Read our complete guide to habit formation for news publishers now!

 A long history of habit formation in the news industry